epgfm/A-Graph/README.md

 # A-Graph

-Scripts to gather statistics on the graphes.
+Scripts to gather statistics on the graphs.